vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 28 Ayachit 1985.
 It might be useful to quote here some information concerning this Māhā tmya given in Bakker 1990b, 76.

-The Sind¯uragirimāhātmya as it is published by Dr. Ayachit appears to be a product of the second half of the eighteenth century.
+The Sindūragirimāhātmya as it is published by Dr. Ayachit appears to be a product of the second half of the eighteenth century.
 It contains sixteen chapters and is based on three MSS preserved in Ramtek and Nagpur.
-The Mairāl family, whom I visited in Ramtek village, claims that this text was written by one of their ancestors, Bāb¯u Mairāl, who had lived at the court of the Gaikwars in Baroda in the service of the Peshwa.
-At the end of his life (c. ad 1770–1800) this Bāb¯u Mairāl returned to Ramtek to write several books, all of which are said to have been destroyed by a fire apart from the Sind¯uragirimāhātmya in 16 chapters.
+The Mairāl family, whom I visited in Ramtek village, claims that this text was written by one of their ancestors, Bābū Mairāl, who had lived at the court of the Gaikwars in Baroda in the service of the Peshwa.
+At the end of his life (c. ad 1770–1800) this Bābū Mairāl returned to Ramtek to write several books, all of which are said to have been destroyed by a fire apart from the Sindūragirimāhātmya in 16 chapters.
 This information is based on an unpublished biography written by his son, the autograph of which is kept in the Vit.t.hal Man. ḍir in Ramtek, which is owned by the Mairāl family.
-However, although this claim does not seem to be completely unfounded, it is very unlikely that the Māhātmya text was a new creation of Bāb¯u Mairāl.
+However, although this claim does not seem to be completely unfounded, it is very unlikely that the Māhātmya text was a new creation of Bābū Mairāl.
 Divergencies in the MS material speak against it, especially as presented by MS ‘U’ used by Ayachit for his edition (Nagpur University collection).
-Thanks to the help of Dr. B¨uhnemann, I have recently become acquainted with what seems to be the only MS of the Sind¯uragirimāhātmya preserved outside the region, viz. a MS kept in the Library at Trivandrum (No. 10197).
+Thanks to the help of Dr. B¨uhnemann, I have recently become acquainted with what seems to be the only MS of the Sindūragirimāhātmya preserved outside the region, viz. a MS kept in the Library at Trivandrum (No. 10197).
 This MS seems to be related to the deviating MS ‘U’.
 Moreover, there appears to have existed a local Māhātmya comprising 45 adhyāyas.
 A MS of it was kept in Ramtek village and has been consulted by Mirashi, but is now irretrievably lost (Mirashi in EI XXV, 8, 10, 11; cf. Hiralal 1908, 206).
 From all this we conclude that there may have existed a local Māhātmya tradition in Ramtek which produced a new up-to-date recension in 16 adhyāyas when the place was flourishing once again in the Marāt.hā period.